instructlab/docs.instructlab.ai/docs/taxonomy/knowledge/contribution_details.md

 ## PR Upstream Workflow

-The following table outlines the expected timing for the PR(s) you have put in.
+The following table outlines the expected timing for the PRs you have submitted.
 The PRs go through a few steps, and checks, but you should be able to map your `label` to the place that it is in.

 | Label | Actor | Action | Duration |